Chipsee/Documentation/_sources/PCs/Pi/Software/AIO156StartGuide.rst.txt

 2. The act led is disabled default, if you enable it, you can use it like ACT LED on Raspberry Pi.

-3. The product have two boot modes, the default is manual boot, you should press power key to boot system.
+3. The product has two boot modes, the default is manual boot, you should press the power key to boot system.
    If you want to boot system directly after power, you can select auto boot.

 4. You can use CMHelper QT application or physical keys to control backlight.